project-oak/oak/oak_functions/README.md

 ### ABI Functions and the Rust SDK

 WebAssembly is very restricted.
-In order to be able to implement meaningful applications in a secure way, the trusted runtime provides a number of ABI functions.
+In order to be able to implement meaningful applications in a secure way, the trusted runtime provides a limited number of ABI functions to the Wasm module.
 The ABI functions allow reading the incoming request, writing the response, writing log messages, and fetching items from an in-memory storage.
 In addition, there are experimental features for publishing metrics, and machine-learning inference using a TensorFlow model.
 The full description of the ABI functions can be found [here](https://github.com/project-oak/oak/blob/main/docs/oak_functions_abi.md).

 A Rust SDK is currently available, and support for other languages may be added